Willkommen in Deutschland!

 - WG-GESUCHT – If you’re searching for a flat share, either because you need extra roommates for your flat or you’re looking to join other folks in a flat, this is a great source.

-If you’re moving to Göttingen, I’d recommend scheduling your arrival NOT to coincide with the start of the University of Göttingen school semesters.
-If you can arrive in July or even August before the students return at the end of September and October, you’ll have a much better chance of finding not just affordable housing, but any housing.
+Expat Tip: Planning to move to a city with a university?
+Try to schedule your arrival so as NOT to coincide with the start of the school semester.
+If you can arrive in the early summer before students return in the fall, you'll have a better chance of finding housing.

 - Real – Stores that offer “one-stop shopping” with inexpensive groceries, clothing, and housewares.
 They’re located throughout Europe and accept Visa, including American credit cards without a chip.
 All of the Wal-Marts in Germany were bought by Real’s parent company and now operate as “Real.”